 Mike Jr looks a little sheepish.
 I smile at him.
 “Don’t let people manipulate you, Mike.
 He just doesn’t want to work out and isn’t thinking about you missing practice.”

-“Yeah, Coach is going to have a fit when he sees me.”
+“Yeah, Coach is going to have a snit-fit when he sees me.”

 “It’s not too late to get there, Com’n.’

 John puts on his sulky face, but he goes with me as we ride to the University pool.
 I go up to Coach Diaz to say hi.
-He is pleasant and doesn’t make me feel like a quitter.
-I explain the situation with John, telling him it’s confidential why he’s staying with the Watts.
-He needs to be with Stu or Mike after school, which means he’s to join the team.
+He is pleasant and does not make me feel like a quitter.
+I explain the situation with John, telling him it is confidential why he is staying with the Watts.
+He needs to be with Stu or Mike after school, which means he needs to join the team.
 Coach tells me to speak with Coach Earl, where John will be on the B squad.
-He tells Mike Jr to get in the water .
+He tells Mike Jr to get in the water.
 Mike Jr gives me a Speedo for John.
 John gets all red, so I take him to change and speak with him about needing to go along with everything and especially not to manipulate Mike Jr or Stu.

 “The only alternative is for you go to Social Services.
 They’ll put you in a group home.
 Just enjoy your freedom.
 This is not jail.
 So, put on the suit and jump in the water.
 Nobody can see your balls in the water.”

 He laughs, “Then turn around.
-I don’t wanna let a fag see me naked.”
+I don’t wanna a fag seein’ me naked.”

 He comes out with his towel wrapped around his waist.
 We go to Coach Earl’s group.
 Coach gives me a big smile.
-I knew he’s always liked me.
+I know he always liked me.

 “One of your bike riders?” he asks.